levatech007/volo-react-app/README.md

 ![ERD](/src/images/ERD.png)

 ## Unsolved Problems:
-- Routes don’t have any authorization yet.
+- Routes don’t have any authorization.
-- Weather API does not work on Heroku.
+- Weather API does not work on Heroku yet.

 ## Future Features: